DanaKChilds/NBA-Player-Similarity-Tool/README.md

 ## Deployment Options

-- Host the Streamlit frontend on Streamlit Cloud and host Flask backend on Render, Heroku, or other PaaS
+- Host the Streamlit frontend on Streamlit Cloud and host Flask backend on Render or Heroku.
 - Merge backend logic into Streamlit for unified deployment

 ## Acknowledgments